gooddata/gooddata-ui-sdk/libs/sdk-backend-base/api/sdk-backend-base.api.md

 // Warnings were encountered during analysis:
 //
+// dist/customBackend/config.d.ts:138:5 - (ae-incompatible-release-tags) The symbol "telemetry" is marked as @beta, but its signature references "TelemetryData" which is marked as @internal
+// dist/customBackend/config.d.ts:148:5 - (ae-incompatible-release-tags) The symbol "authApiCall" is marked as @beta, but its signature references "AuthenticatedCallGuard" which is marked as @internal
 // dist/decoratedBackend/index.d.ts:12:5 - (ae-forgotten-export) The symbol "ExecutionDecoratorFactory" needs to be exported by the entry point index.d.ts
 // dist/decoratedBackend/index.d.ts:13:5 - (ae-forgotten-export) The symbol "CatalogDecoratorFactory" needs to be exported by the entry point index.d.ts
 // dist/normalizingBackend/index.d.ts:10:5 - (ae-incompatible-release-tags) The symbol "normalizationStatus" is marked as @beta, but its signature references "NormalizationState" which is marked as @internal